Techniques for reverse-engineering shots you’d like to create.

 LensProToGo suggests looking at the false colour in shots from movies – specifically, to learn about light ratio.
-Without taking the numbers as bible (the comments section is full of corrections and criticisms of the metrics mentioned in the video), the basic concept still holds (which itself is, according to many said comments, taken from Wandering DP).
+Without taking the numbers as bible (the comments section is full of corrections and criticisms of the metrics mentioned in the video), the basic concept still holds (which itself is, again according to the comments section, taken from Wandering DP):

 Don’t know about false colour?
 Here’s a handy starter guide:

 Bonus: this technique can be applied to still images too – PIXimperfect demonstrates how to Steal the Color Grading from Any Image with Photoshop: